-Fishbone chart is a key tool for root cause analysis.
-Create PowerPoint Fishbone diagram in 1 minute or less for your project presentations.
-Follow our simple step by step instruction.
+The Fishbone chart is an essential tool for conducting root cause analysis.
+With our simple step-by-step instructions, you can create a professional PowerPoint Fishbone diagram in just one minute or less, perfect for your project presentations.

-The main benefit of the tool is – it helps you explore all the potential causes for an event, without biases.
-It is a diagram you must have at your disposal if you make strategic or leadership related presentations.
+The main benefit of this tool is that it allows you to explore all potential causes for an event without any biases.
+It is an indispensable diagram to have at your disposal if you make strategic or leadership-related presentations.

 Note the use of arrows to represent the direction of flow of information.
-We draw a horizontal arrow for the spine (usually thicker than the other arrows) and an arrow each originating from the main causes.
+Draw a horizontal arrow for the spine (usually thicker than the other arrows) and an arrow each originating from the main causes.

 It is good practice to draw one arrow and make multiple copies, rather than drawing separate arrows each time.
 This ensures that the diagram has a consistent look and feel.